 Food allergy management is stressful, overwhelming and isolating.
 Yes, we said it.
-You, as a parent, must take care of yourself and be on the lookout for the mental health of your child.
-We also know kids can be jerks and food allergy bullying happens to one in three kids with food allergies.
+You as a parent, must take care of yourself AND be on the lookout for the mental health of your child.
+We also know kids can be jerks and food allergy bullying happens to 1 in 3 kids with food allergies.
 So here is a quick overview.
-Be sure to scroll to the bottom for our recommended resources if you want to pursue this further.
+Be sure to scroll to the bottom for our recommended resources if you want more.

 What are normal vs. abnormal emotions for you and your child?